blue-jay/blue-jay.github.io.hugo/content/middleware/index.md

 header modification.
 Middleware is either applied to every request (like for request logging) or specified routes (like for ACLs).

 There are a few pieces of middleware included.
-The package called **csrfbanana** protects against Cross-Site Request Forgery attacks and prevents double submits.
+The package called **csrf** protects against Cross-Site Request Forgery attacks.
 The **logrequest** package will log every request made against the website to the console.
 The **rest** package allows the HTTP method to be changed during a form submission to DELETE or PATCH instead of POST.